zng-ui/zng/TODO/_current.md

     - Context tap.
         - Long press?
         - CLICK_EVENT has interest in these, but if we always generate then it will conflict with pan?
-    - Pinch:
-        - Two fingers, move closer together or a farther apart.
-    - Rotate:
-        - Two finger, move around each other.
-    - Pan or drag:
-        - One finger, press, move.
-    - All 3 can happen at the same time.
-        - Same event?
-        - TOUCH_TRANSFORM_EVENT.
-            - Tracks two points and computes a transform on demand for it.
-            - Transform can optionally include
     - Inertia:
         - A pan/drag can be "thrown".
             - One finger, press, move, release "while moving".